korberlin/IDenty.fy/README.md

-# identy.fy
+# IDenty.fy

-**identy.fy** is a powerful web application developed to bridge the gap between audio track decomposition and playlist management on Spotify.
+**IDenty.fy** is a powerful web application developed to bridge the gap between audio track decomposition and playlist management on Spotify.
 By leveraging cutting-edge technology and user-friendly design, the app provides a seamless experience for users to transform long audio files or URLs into individual tracks and subsequently create or manage playlists on Spotify.

 ## Overview

-Developed using a stack that comprises Python, HTML, CSS, and JavaScript, **identy.fy** provides a comprehensive platform with various functionalities:
+Developed using a stack that comprises Python, HTML, CSS, and JavaScript, **IDenty.fy** provides a comprehensive platform with various functionalities:

 - **User Authentication**: Streamlined processes allow users to register, log in, and even reset forgotten passwords with ease.